artur9010/lightdm-webkit-material/README.md

 2. In the terminal, `cd` to `/usr/share/lightdm-webkit/themes/`
 3. Clone this repository
   - Type `git clone https://github.com/artur9010/lightdm-webkit-material.git`
-  - or, if you want to use development version, use `git clone -b dev https://github.com/artur9010/lightdm-webkit-material.git`
 4. Enable the theme in your `/etc/lightdm/lightdm-webkit2-greeter.conf`
   - Search for `greeter` section
   - Set `webkit-theme` to `lightdm-webkit-material`